HedonisticOpportunist/Coffee-Purchasing-Application-QA-Tests/README.md

 - `npm run frontend-tests`

 These tests have been configured to only run with one worker, but the commands `npx playwright` can be used to overwrite this if required.

+Limitations in regards to the tests can be [can be found here](./documentation/limitations.md).

+## Viewing the Test Report

+**Please ensure that you have both the server and the frontend application running to view the report.**

+To view the test report:

+- `npm run api-tests`